PA Induction

 Absence procedure

-As well as outlining what you should do when you are unwell your employer should also make you aware of what documentation you must produce during an extended period of absence e.g. a sick note from your doctor.
+As well as outlining what you should do when you are unwell, your employer should also make you aware of what documentation you must produce during an extended period of absence eg. a sick note from your doctor.
+They should also explain to you how to book holidays and days off.

 Training applicable to your job

 It is your employer’s responsibility to ensure that you receive any mandatory training required in order that you can carry out your job safely.
-Please note that some of this training must be accredited, certified and delivered by a properly qualified trainer e.g. Moving and Assisting of people.
+They should discuss with you during the induction how your training will be provided and when.

 Employer’s emergency plan

 It is good practice for your employer to have a plan in place in the event of an emergency, particularly if you are a lone worker.
-You should know where this plan is kept.
-You will need to know who to contact in an emergency, in addition to the obvious emergency services.
-You should know what to do if the supported person is unexpectedly admitted to hospital and how this could affect your employment.
-It would also be good to know where your employer keeps important items eg. their medication, important phone numbers etc.
+In your induction your employer should make sure you know where this plan is kept and who to contact in an emergency.
+It should also be explained what to do if the person you are supporting is unexpectedly admitted to hospital and how this could affect your employment.

 Health and safety

-You also have a duty to work safely at all times, reduce risks to others and you should point out any health and safety issues to your employer.
-Both parties should also be aware of their responsibilities during an emergency e.g. a fire at work.
-It is worthwhile to work with you employer on a personal evacuation plan that you both can become familiar with.
+Your induction should cover any health and safety measures your employer has in place.
+You should discuss and agree your responsibilities if an emergency eg. a fire occurs when you are at work.
+It is worthwhile to work with your employer on a personal evacuation plan that you both can become familiar with.

 Your employer should also have an accident book where all accidents or near misses should be recorded.